full breakdown to Carbohydrate Tests: A Report Sheet & Interpretation

 -

 Gas Chromatography (GC): GC is another separation technique that can be used to analyze carbohydrates, often after derivatization to make them more volatile.
-It is particularly useful for analyzing monosaccharides and some disaccharides.
+It is particularly useful for analyzing monosaccharides and some disaccharides Worth keeping that in mind.
+Simple as that..

 The Carbohydrate Test Report Sheet: A Detailed Breakdown